In mid-September the 10-year treasury hit a low of 3.62%, its lowest point during the previous two years.

 These last few months signaled that capital is both plentiful – which we already knew – and that buyers are anxious to deploy this capital.

-I expect a few slow months in the market as we more fully absorbs the election results and changes in interest rate policy, yet after this lull I expect a vibrant 2025.
+I expect a few slow months in the market as we more fully absorb the election results and changes in interest rate policy, yet after this lull I expect a vibrant 2025.

 The investment sales market sputtered in Q2 2022 and stalled completely by the following quarter.
 We are coming up on a 3-year anniversary of that market stall and that is nearly unprecedented.